tindzk/alpine-rustx/README.md

 cp $RUSTX_PATH/config.nuon.sample rustx.nuon
 ```

 Edit `rustx.nuon` to match your requirements.
+Please note that Linux targets currently support only the `musl` variant.

 Build all toolchains and generate the `Dockerfile`: